-Our class teacher is Miss Newport
+Our class teacher is

-Our teaching assistants is Mrs Hargreaves
+Our teaching assistant is

 Reading is so important in Year 1, we would love it if you could try to read at home at least 3 times a week.
 Children can read their own books from home too.
-Just let us know you have read at home by writing in your child's planner.

 We have a cursive handwriting policy and children learn to write in this style.
 There are lots of practise sheets online for cursive handwriting, but if you can not find them, please ask a Year 1 member of staff.

 A key target for year 1 children is to be able to count forwards and backwards to 100 from any given number, so lots of counting practise at home.
 Also children need to be able to write the numbers 1-20 as words.

 Year 1's topic for Autumn 1 is 'Memory Box'.